 access files anywhere download

-Network-attached storage (NAS) is just a small server you keep in your house and contains all of your data.
+Network-attached storage (NAS) is just a small remote file server you keep in your house and contains all of your data.
 It can be a little difficult to set up, but companies like Synology offer premade NAS devices and software to help you get started moving your files to it.

 If you want to access your NAS over the internet, you should use the software that comes with a prebuilt NAS — such as Synology’s “quickconnect” — to get started.
 However, if you set up your own NAS, then the best option is usually to go through a free dynamic DNS service to access the NAS remotely.